-Material Costs vs. Labor: The estimate often appears as a single lump sum, but it’s made up of separate line items—such as the shingles, underlayment, flashing, and installation labor.
+Material Costs vs. Labor: The estimate often appears as a single lump sum, but it’s made up of separate line items, such as the shingles, underlayment, flashing, and installation labor.

-Hidden “Add‑On” Charges: Removal of old roofing, dumpster fees, permits, and haul-away services may not be broken out clearly at first glance.
+Hidden “Add‑On” Charges: Removal of old roofing, dumpster fees, permits, and haul away services may not be broken out clearly at first glance.

 Scope & Exclusions: Check whether the estimate includes subcontracted work like gutter replacements, chimney flashing, or underlayment upgrades.

-Warranty Terms: Coverage can vary—manufacturer’s material warranties can differ from contractor workmanship guarantees.
+Warranty Terms: Coverage can vary, manufacturer’s material warranties can differ from contractor workmanship guarantees.
 Understand what’s voided in cases of improper installation.

-Many estimates include optional items—ice-and-water shields, ridge vents, premium shingles.
+Many estimates include optional items ice and water shields, ridge vents, premium shingles.
 These are valuable in certain climates or roof types, but it’s important to see them clearly marked so you can make informed decisions.

 When gathering multiple estimates: